 Installing a shower pump is probably the single most important thing you can do to improve your showering experience.
-And you’re more likely to get a long and trouble-free life from your pump if you follow some simple rules when you’re planning it.
+They really do boost the power you’ll get from your shower.
+You’re more likely to get a long and trouble-free life from your pump if you follow some simple rules when you’re planning it.

 The cold water header tank should be of at least 225 litres (50 gallons) capacity to maintain supply to the hot water cylinder and the shower pump.

 When you’re planning where to place the shower pump, position it where it can be easily accessed once it’s installed.
 This will make it much easier to service it or clean the filters later on.
-It is permissible to place the pump under the bath but regulations dictate that a tool must be need to open the bath enclosure to get access to the pump.
+It is permissible to place the pump under the bath, but regulations dictate that a tool must be used to open the bath enclosure to get access to the pump.

 To be absolutely safe, you must ensure that the pump is not covered or at risk of being covered.
 If this happens, then the motor could overheat and cause serious damage to the pump.
 This is particularly important if you’re planning to have the shower pump installed inside an airing cupboard.

 Likewise, the shower pump must never be exposed to very low temperatures, so make sure that the location you’re planning to site it in is always guaranteed to be frost free.